 Since the beginning of the Oyster Partnership, we have worked in the Housing sector on some of the best jobs Housing Management providers have to offer.

 Working with councils and private companies, we have extensive experience in matching the right kind of people to a variety of roles.

 Undoubtedly, these roles require candidates to be organised, firm, and articulate, whilst also being empathetic and fair.
-Working in Housing Management isn’t for the faint of heart; with the best and most rewarding jobs within the sector demanding a certain temperament from candidates.
+Working in Housing Management isn’t for the faint of heart; the best and most rewarding jobs within the sector demand a certain temperament from candidates.

 Qualifications needed for a job in Housing Management